pongasoft/jamba/blank-plugin/archive/README-win_64bits.txt

 Windows (64 bit)
 ----------------
+The directory structure in this archive matches the file system, so you can simply copy it under C:\Program Files

+Or if you prefer to install each file individually:

-For VST2, copy [-filename-].vst3 and RENAME into [-filename-].dll under
+For VST2, copy VstPlugins\[-filename-].dll under
-  - C:\ProgramFiles\VstPlugins
+  - C:\Program Files\VstPlugins
   - or any DAW specific path (64bits)
-MAKE SURE TO RENAME the file otherwise it will not work

-For VST3, copy [-filename-].vst3 under
+For VST3, copy Common Files\VST3\[-filename-].vst3 under
   - C:\Program Files\Common Files\VST3 (may require admin access)
   - or any DAW specific path (64bits)